 There is no such hellbent rule in meditation.
 It is about your mind focusing on yourself and your present.
 If you can achieve that successfully, with or without opening and shutting your eyes does not make a difference.

-2. I need the urge to scratch quite often.
+I need the urge to scratch quite often and I feel my body twitching.
 What should I do?

 This has a very mindful answer and remedy.
 Do scratch, but through your mind.
 Do not use your fingers, but use your mind.
 Try it!